paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/basic_concepts.md

 ### Authentication

 Device authentication is part of the network building process (the provisioning) and lets the user confirm that the device being added is the device they think it is, and not an impostor.
 The specification defines a range of local out-of-band authentication methods (for example, blinking of lights, output and input of passphrases, and static authentication against an external resource like a product database).
 When a device has been provisioned, it is part of the network and all its messages are considered authenticated.
+To secure the provisioning procedure, Elliptic Curve Diffie-Helmann (ECDH) public key cryptography is used.

 ### Encryption

 The Bluetooth Mesh features two levels of AES-CCM encryption with 128-bit keys for all messages going across the network.

 The lowest layer, _network encryption_, protects all devices in the network from outside access, while implicitly defining which devices are part of the network.
-Network encryption is done with a network key, and any network may have up to 4096 different network keys.
+Network encryption is done with a network encryption key, and any network may have up to 4096 different network keys.
 All devices with a network key are considered part of the network and may send and relay messages across it.
 By using multiple network keys, a network administrator may effectively separate their network into multiple subnetworks, because a mesh relay forwards only messages that are encrypted with a known network key.

 The second encryption layer is the _transport encryption_.
 This encryption layer limits which devices can do what _within a network_ through an application or device key.
 As an example, consider a mesh network deployed in a hotel, where it is desirable to limit some features to be controlled by the staff (like configuration of key cards or access to storage areas) and some features to be available to guests (like controlling room lighting or air conditioning).
 For this, we can have one application key for the guests and one for the staff, with their messages traveling across the same network with the same network key.